gabriel-dehan/poe-watch-api/README.md

 All properties have an accessor you can use, e.g: `item.id`, `item.name`, `item.hardcore`.
 All boolean properties have an additionnal question mark accessor, e.g:  `item.hardcore?`.

+Some items may not have all the properties.

 | Name | Type | Description |
 | --- | --- | --- |
 | id | `number` | poe.watch ID |